 Internal linking is an unsung hero in the SEO world.
 Yet ironically, it’s also low-hanging fruit.
-Even though it’s vital for SEO success, few seem to talk about it.
+Even though it’s vital for ranking success, it’s often missing from SEO strategies.

-But without a good measure of well executed internal links, the effectiveness of these new backlinks aren’t what they should be.
+But without a good measure of well executed internal links, these new backlinks aren’t anywhere near as effective as they could be.

 But what are internal links?

 They’re links from one page or blog post to another on the same domain.
 In other words, these links connect two pages on the same website.